 Jean Venables was ICE President from 2009 to 2010.
 She made a great contribution to raising the profile of technician members in her time as president, and still works hard promoting them.

-This year's final took place at One Great George Street on 26 January 2017.
-Three candidates were shortlisted and gave a presentation on their review to a judging panel.
+This year's final took place at One Great George Street on 25 January 2018.
+Three candidates were shortlisted and gave a presentation on their review to a judging panel at the final.